 Why being aggressive doesn’t always work?

-In my view, when one wishes to persuade and win others over, be it in sales, blogging, politics or activism.
-The key is always to first understand your audience and then adjusting your tonality and points based on the characteristics of this group.
+When one wishes to persuade and win others over, be it in sales, blogging, politics or activism, the key is always to first understand your audience and then adjusting your tonality and points based on the characteristics of this group.

 So, what is the Singaporean audience like?